rickardlindberg/rlci/README.md

 This is the backlog of stories to serve as a reminder of what might be interesting to work on next.

-* **Custom pipelines** There is only one hard coded pipeline.
-Make it possible to define more and trigger them from the CLI.

 * **More realistic output** The pipeline currently writes its "report" to stdout.
 I imagine the CI-server having a web-front end to display its status.
   Therefore convert the stdout report to a HTLM-file that can be served by a